cda-tum/mmft-simulator/README.md

 The implementation should be compatible with any current C++ compiler supporting C++17 and a minimum CMake version 3.21.
 The python package requires Python version 3.8 or newer.
 The package is currently tested for Linux distributions and MacOS.

 ## Usage

+This library is currently supported for use in C++ and python projects.
+The respective usage is described below.

 ### C++
-To use this library, include the following code in your cmake file:
+To use this library in c++, include the following code in your cmake file:
 ```cmake
 include(FetchContent)
 FetchContent_Declare(